ProboCI/probo-docs/docs/build-configuration/environment-access.md

 ---
 layout: "docs"
-title: Environment Configuration
+title: Environment Access
 class: documentation
+permalink: /build/environment-access/
-permalink: /build/environment-configuration/
+redirect_from: /build/environment-configuration/
 published: true
 ---

-You have access to certain environment options while configuring your Probo builds.
+Certain environment options allow configuring access to your Probo builds.
 These options are set as top level keys, on the same level as `image:`, `assets:`, or `steps:` in your `probo.yaml` file.

 ## Allow Environment Access While Building